TherapyNottingham/academic-kickstart/content/home/about_therapy.md

 - Harassment
 - Bullying

 Whatever apparent similarities there may be, your individual experience is inevitably unique.
 This means that your experience of coming to therapy will also be unique.
+You can [read more about how I work and what I believe here]({{< relref "../how_I_work/" >}}).